-If current trends continue, the Security and Institutional Operations program will consistently manage an inmate population of less than 100,000.
-To safely, securely, and economically incarcerate all inmates, this office will use enhanced security technology, intelligence analytics and advanced information systems to protect the public with the least impact on taxpayer dollars.
+To safely, securely, and economically incarcerate all inmates, this office will use enhanced security technology, intelligence analytics, sound classification policies, and advanced information systems to protect the public with the least impact on taxpayer dollars.
 The results of these efforts prevent escapes, reduce contraband, safeguard the correctional staff and other inmates, and reduce taxpayer expense.